interBN/SudokuSolver/README.md

 # SudokuSolver

-This is an easy Sudoku Solver that takes < 1 sec to solve any Sudoku game.
+This is an easy Sudoku Solver that takes < 1 sec to solve any Sudoku puzzle.

 ## Setup